 The scratchpad method can be applied to scalars, vectors, data frames or to a matrix.
 There are other additional operations that can be done using this method, and you know very well where you can learn these.

-Combining the power of R with Excel can surely simplify things for traders using R in Excel, and as a result provide them with more firepower to backtest their strategies and execute them on MS Excel.
+Combining the power of R with Excel via RExcel can surely simplify things for traders using R in Excel, and as a result, provide them with more firepower to backtest their strategies and execute them in MS Excel.

 If you’re a trader interested in learning various aspects of Algorithmic trading, check out the Executive Programme in Algorithmic Trading (EPAT).
 The course covers training modules like Statistics & Econometrics, Financial Computing & Technology, and Algorithmic & Quantitative Trading.
 Most of all, the course will surely equip you with the required skillsets to be a successful algo trader.